Mini Low Carb Shepherd's Pie made in a muffin pan for perfectly portioned servings is a classic comfort food for whole family!

 - Stir in the broth, tomato paste, vinegar and salt and pepper.

-- Once the pie crust is done, evenly add the meat mixture into each muffin cup.
+- Once the pie crust is done, evenly add the ground beef mixture into each muffin cup.

 - Top each evenly with shredded cheddar.

-- Before piping the pureed cauliflower onto each muffin cup, stir the mashed cauliflower with salt, pepper and butter.
+- Before piping the creamy cauliflower mash onto each muffin cup, stir the mashed cauliflower with salt, pepper and butter.
 Taste and adjust seasonings if needed.

-- Add mashed cauliflower to a piping bag and pipe over each muffin.
+- Add mashed cauliflower topping to a piping bag and pipe over each muffin.

-- Bake for 5 more minutes to melt the cheddar cheese.
+- Bake for 5 more minutes to melt the cheddar cheese to golden brown.

 - You can also broil for 2-3 minutes, watching carefully, just to brown the mashed cauliflower a bit.